Clariant hires Goldman to fend off activist in Huntsman merger

 The Swiss company is facing pressure from White Tale Holdings, which holds more than 10 percent of Clariant's shares and is lobbying other shareholders to oppose the $20 billion merger with Huntsman.

-Clariant said in May that it was working with Citi and UBS on the planned merger, while Bank of America and Moelis were acting as Huntsman's financial advisers.
-(Additional reporting by Matthias Inverardi, Oliver Hirt, Joshua Franklin; Editing by Maria Sheahan)
+Clariant said in May that it was working with Citi (C.N) and UBS (UBSG.S) on the planned merger, while Bank of America (BAC.N) and Moelis (MC.N) were acting as Huntsman's financial advisers.

+Additional reporting by Matthias Inverardi, Oliver Hirt, Joshua Franklin; Editing by Maria Sheahan